imanghafoori1/laravel-decorator/README.md

 **Made with :heart: for smart clean coders**

-## A try to port "decorator" feature from python language to laravel framework.
+### A try to port "decorator" feature from python language to laravel framework.

 ![python-and-prey](https://user-images.githubusercontent.com/6961695/51078481-a2ad9300-16ca-11e9-8bf2-1d4ed214e030.jpg)

-#### You might say, why such a horrible header :scream: is chosen for a laravel package ?!
-You will shortly see why...

 ### :truck: Installation :